r3curs1v3-pr0xy/CTF-Challenges/README.md

 # CTF-Challenges
-CTF challenges created by me for different CTFs
+All CTF challenges created by me for different CTFs